rjimeno/today_i_learned/README.md

 ```

-## 2021-11-11: Object Orientation is more important than ever.

-I need refreshers of all the following:
+## 2021-11-11: To be successful, I need refreshers of all the following:

 - Unix signals.
 - The boot process.
 - Differences between RHEL 6, 7 & 8.